snehasaisneha/saisneha.com/content/posts/hurtling_through_space.md

 ---

-Note: Some of the imagery in this piece is inspired by Abigail Thorn of Philosophy Tube’s video titled [Suic!de and Ment@l He@lth](https://youtu.be/eQNw2FBdpyE) from September of 2018.
+Note: Some of the imagery in this piece is inspired by Abigail Thorn of Philosophy Tube’s video titled [Suicide and Mental Health](https://youtu.be/eQNw2FBdpyE) from September of 2018.
 It is a heartbreakingly beautiful video, and I highly recommend you watch it.

 I wrote a [follow up](the_agony_and_the_ecstasy) to this piece almost a year after I wrote this one.